 Divorce can be a very stressful and emotionally taxing experience which can leave you feeling uncertain about the future, especially in cases where the money is a major concern.
 You may be wondering how you’ll get the finances you need to live, especially if you lack the skills or knowledge required to get a job because your spouse was always the primary earner.
 Boca Raton Alimony Lawyer Tina L. Lewert of Lewert Law can help you get financial support.

-Alimony or spousal support can provide you with funds to maintain your standard of living or to help bridge the financial gap as you transition from married life to single life.
+Alimony or spousal support can provide you with funds to maintain your standard of living or to help bridge the financial gap as you transition from married to single life.
 In some circumstances, financial support can be awarded on a permanent basis.

-If you and your soon-to-be former spouse cannot arrive at an agreement for spousal support, you may need to go to court where a judge can rule on the matter.
+However, if you and your soon-to-be former spouse cannot arrive at an agreement for spousal support, you may need to go to court where a judge can rule on the matter.

-It is typically possible to get financial support even if a pre-marital agreement was not drafted prior to your marriage.
+Yes, it’s possible to get financial support even if a pre-marital agreement was not drafted prior to your marriage.

 The mediation process should always be overseen by a Florida Supreme Court Certified Family Law Mediator such as Attorney Tina L. Lewert.

 The divorce process can take many months, particularly if the divorce is contested and the parties can’t arrive at an agreement on issues such as the division of assets, child support, child custody, and spousal support.

 The courts recognize that divorce can be a time-consuming process.
 You can usually seek temporary alimony, which is alimony that’s awarded while the divorce proceedings take place.
 Temporary alimony can often be obtained in a matter of a few weeks.